-Child and Adolescent Health, and Mental Health and Psychological Support), Water Sanitation & Hygiene (WASH), Protection (Gender-Based Violence and Child Protection), and Nutrition and Food Security.
+The framework brings together existing sector-specific technical and operational guidelines that have been developed by the humanitarian community, including guidelines from Health (Reproductive, Maternal, Newborn, Child and Adolescent Health, and Mental Health and Psychological Support), Water, Sanitation & Hygiene (WASH), Protection (Gender-Based Violence and Child Protection), and Nutrition and Food Security.

 Cross-cutting themes relevant to all sectors need to be kept at the forefront of how outbreak responses are designed and implemented.
-These themes include Social and Behavior Change (SBC), specifically through Risk Communication and Community Engagement (RCCE), age, gender, ability, ethics, and OneHealth.
+These themes include Social and Behavior Change (SBC), specifically through Risk Communication and Community Engagement (RCCE), age, gender and inclusion, ability, ethics, and the One Health approach.